Sheeted Clastic Dikes in the Megaflood Region

 Relationships between liquefaction and earthquake intensity are well established (Ambraseys, 1991; Galli, 2000; McCalpin, 2009; Zhong and others, 2022).
 Shaking intensity maps prepared in the wake of damaging earthquakes are constructed from sensor data and field observations (i.e., locations of surface ruptures, toppled structures, water spouts, sand blows/boils, foundered slopes, widths of clastic dike, etc.).

-One method developed by Steve Obermeier of USGS, here called the "maximum width method", involves measuring the width of the widest sand blow feeder dike at many sites and contouring the values in order to produce a bullseye map that hopefully reveals an epicenter.
-Since seismic shaking is often most intense near the epicenter, the largest dikes and most extensive liquefaction should occur where ground acceleration is greatest.
+A method developed by Steve Obermeier of USGS, here called the "maximum width method", involves measuring the width of the widest sand blow feeder dike at a number of locations and contouring the values in order to produce a map that hopefully reveals an epicenter.
+Since seismic shaking is often most intense near the epicenter.
+The idea being the largest dikes should occur where shaking is most intense.

-Obermeier applied this method to sand blow eruptions in the New Madrid Seismic Zone (Obermeier, 1998; Obermeier and others, 2005).
-Obermeier measured the widths of sand blow feeder dikes triggered by magnitude 7.2–8.2 quakes with Modified Mercalli Intensities >VIII that struck the region in 1811-1812 as well as two earlier events.
-Wet sand was vented over hundreds of square kilometers, remnants of which are still visible on aerial photos.
-The resulting map identified potential epicenters of pre-historic earthquakes, an improvement over earlier efforts (Fuller, 1912; Boyd and Schumm, 1995).
+Obermeier applied this method to the New Madrid Seismic Zone (Obermeier, 1998; Obermeier and others, 2005).
+He measured the widths of sand blow feeder dikes triggered by magnitude 7.2–8.2 quakes with Modified Mercalli Intensities >VIII that struck the region in 1811-1812.
+Sand vents distributed over hundreds of square kilometers are still visible on aerial photos.
+The resulting map identified potential epicenters of pre-historic earthquakes, an improvement over earlier efforts (Fuller, 1912; Russ and others, 1978; Boyd and Schumm, 1995).

-However, Obermeier's "maximum width method", while appropriate for sand blows, is in appropriate for sheeted injectites.
+Obermeier's "maximum width method", while appropriate for sand blows in modern floodplains, is in appropriate for sheeted injectites formed in other settings.
 The method assumes dikes are single-fill structures that rose from a liquified source bed at depth during a single triggering event.
 It uses dike width measurements (fracture aperture) to predict the shaking intensity.
 But the dikes in the Channeled Scablands require different assumptions.
 Width of these dikes grows incrementally over time by the addition of subparallel fillings with apertures of varying widths.
 Compound dikes widen sheet by sheet during the course of a single event.
 Composite dikes widen during two or more separate events separated by decades to millennia.
 The widths of single-fill dikes and sheeted dikes are simply not comparable.
 One involves the pressurized injection of sediment into hydraulic fractures propagated downward, while the other involves the upward escape and venting of fluidized sand at the ground surface.
 An apples-to-apples comparison of the sand blow feeder dikes to sheeted injection dikes, would be to measure the widest liquefaction dike at each site vs. the widest sheet in any dike at each site.

 Columbia Basin Crust vs. New Madrid Crust The tectonic settings of the two regions, composition of the crust beneath each, and the potential for faults to generate strong shaking are not comparable.
 The New Madrid is an ancient failed rift in crystalline basement.
 Seismicity >M 7.0 is generated by deep, steep faults in strong crust.
 The Columbia Basin in WA and OR, by contrast, is a young back-arc flood basalt province resting atop extended Tertiary crust capable of ~M 7.0 quakes (Madin and others, 2021).
 At New Madrid, Holocene floodplain deposits liquefied during shaking and vented sand upward.
 In Columbia Basin, dikes were injected downward into various substrates during Ice Age megaflood events.

-Sections of thick, unconsolidated alluvium preserved in the valleys of creeks across Eastern Washington lack clastic dikes, liquefaction features, and other soft sediment deformation structures attributable to strong shaking.
-The absence of such features in wet, fine-grained Holocene floodplains is difficult to explain if local faults are capable of generating quakes >6 M (Intensities >VII) every 500-1000 years.
-Perhaps modern floodplain sediments deform differently than Missoula flood sediments.
-Perhaps an earthquake of sufficient magnitude to produce clastic dikes has not occurred during the Holocene.
-Or maybe channel processes and vigorous bioturbation conspire to erase evidence of deformation more rapidly today than during the colder Pleistocene.
+Sections of thick, unconsolidated alluvium preserved in the valleys of creeks across Eastern Washington lack clastic dikes, liquefaction features, and other soft sediment deformation structures commonly found in regions subjected to strong shaking.
+The absence of such features in wet, fine-grained Holocene floodplains is difficult to explain if local faults have been generating earthquakes with magnitudes >6 M (Intensities >VII) every 500-1000 years since the Miocene.
+It is difficult to believe modern floodplain sediments would deform differently than Missoula flood sediments or that earthquakes of exceeding 6 M have not occurred in the past 10,000 years, or that deformation features in floodplain sediments have been erased by channel processes or vigorous bioturbation while Pleistocene sediments remain pristine.

 An epicenter placed at Wallula Gap (Wallula Fault Zone) is >285 km from large dikes near Kettle Falls, WA.